 I am way too reluctant to even think about selling games when I’m done with them.
 “Maybe I’ll loan them to my friends,” I think.
 This may be true for the first six months or even a year or two after the game’s release, but after that.

 it becomes highly unlikely—nobody will be calling me up this year to ask if they can borrow my copy of 2004’s Call of Duty: Finest Hour or 2002’s Hitman 2: Silent Assassin for PS2.
 There are people out there who want to play these games, but I don’t know them, so they’re only going to find my games if I put them on the market.
-Nor am I going to fire Finest Hour or Silent Assassin back up in 2014.
+Nor am I going to fire Black Ops II or Advance Warfare back up any time soon.
 They were good enough games at the time, but they don’t have for me the kind of nostalgia or replay value to overcome their aging mechanics and graphics a dozen years later.

 So why are these games taking up precious shelf space in my still-overcrowded apartment?
 Because I treat my video game library like I treat my fridge.
 When I open my fridge, there are always several things in there that I know I am never going to eat, but because they are still technically edible, I don’t throw them away.
 Instead, I wait until they go bad and only then do I throw them out.
 Meanwhile, they take up room in my fridge and develop terrible fuzzy qualities.
 My game library works the same way.
 I keep games around that I could, conceivably, go back and finish or replay, while knowing deep down the fantastic unlikelihood of that ever happening.
 Meanwhile, their sale value decreases (some games get more valuable, but these are not the games I’m dithering over in this way).